ml-struct-bio/cryodrgn/README.md

                          saving
       --datadir DATADIR  Optionally provide path to input .mrcs if loading from a .star or .cs file

-Example usage:

-    # First create an image stack at low resolution, e.g. D=128
+Since larger images require longer training times, it is recommended to first train cryoDRGN on images downsized to D=128, (128x128 pixel image):

-    cryodrgn downsample [input particle stack] -D 128 -o [output .mrcs]
+    cryodrgn downsample [input particle stack] -D 128 -o particles.128.mrcs

-    # The maximum recommended image size is D=256, so it is also recommended to downsample your images if your images are larger than 256x256:
+The maximum recommended image size is D=256, so it is also recommended to downsample your images to D=256 if your images are larger than 256x256:

-    $ cryodrgn downsample [input particle stack] -D 256 -o [output .mrcs]
+    $ cryodrgn downsample [input particle stack] -D 256 -o particles.256.mrcs

 The input file format can be a single `.mrcs` file, a `.txt` file containing paths to multiple `.mrcs` files, a `.star` file, or a cryoSPARC `.cs` file.
 For the latter two options, if the relative paths to the `.mrcs` are broken, the argument `--datadir` can be used to supply the path to where the `.mrcs` files are located.